467-Team1/SimBot/README.md

 - Replace `teleop_gesture_v#.py` with the appropriate version of the Python script.
 - Make sure to follow the order of commands as mentioned above for proper execution.
+- *Locally* means to open terminals on your local computer, *NOT* on the Mbot's Raspberry Pi

 ## Useful Commands
 ### To allow UI's to show up on VNC Viewer